czczup/InternVL-doc/docs/en/get_started/chat_data_format.md

 }
 ```

 Here, `<image>` indicates the position where the image is inserted, and the number of `<image>` placeholders should match the number of images.
-In single image data, the `<image>` placeholder should appear only once across all conversations.
+In single-image data, the `<image>` placeholder should appear only once across all conversations.

-An example of single image data:
+An example of single-image data:

 ```json
 {"id": 0, "image": "images/00000000.jpg", "conversations": [{"from": "human", "value": "<image>\nCan you extract any readable text from the image?"}, {"from": "gpt", "value": "Dares Wins Vol. 5 Tommy's Heroes Vol. 6: For Tomorrow Vol. 7: Closing Time miniseries.
 Clark Kent is being interviewed about Superman's connection to notorious killer Tommy Monaghan.
 Taking the conversation..."}], "width": 897, "height": 1152}